-The following feature is excerpted from LIFE Martin Luther King Jr.: 50 Years Later, available at retailers now
+The following feature is excerpted from LIFE Martin Luther King Jr.: 50 Years Later.

 I was 15 the first time I heard Reverend Martin Luther King Jr. preach.
 He was the pastor of the Dexter Avenue Baptist Church in Montgomery, Ala., leading the city’s bus boycott, and his weekly sermons were carried on the radio.
 This particular sermon was called “Paul’s Letter to American Christians.”
 It was like Paul’s letter to the church at Corinth—where he said people can make things better through faith and hope and love—but adapted to what was going on in our country.
 Reverend King didn’t name Rosa Parks, who helped spark the boycott by refusing to give up her seat to a white man, but her example was implicit.
 She had acted in the spirit of Paul’s words, out of hope and faith that change could come.